Stable Matching: Dealing with Changes in Preferences: Proofs of Correctness of Algorithms , and

-\begin{lemma} If Algorithm~\ref{alg:daalgorithm_firm_both_sides} returns a matching, it must be firm-optimal matching. \end{lemma} \begin{proof} If not, some firm $f$ has a better partner in the firm optimal matching.
-But then, that firm would have proposed to that partner in all the rooms and got rejected in a room, leading to a contradiction. \end{proof}
+\begin{proof}[Proof of \Cref{lem:daalgorithm_firm_both_sides4}] If not, some firm $f$ has a better partner in the firm-optimal matching.
+But then, that firm would have proposed to that partner in all rooms and been rejected in at least one room, leading to a contradiction. \end{proof}